jenterkin/vim-autosource/readme.md

 ### `:AutoSourceApproveFile`
 Approves the current file.

-## Planned Work
+## Want to see a new feature?
+Report a bug?
-Features are being tracked in the [issues page](https://github.com/jenterkin/vim-autosource/issues?q=is%3Aopen+is%3Aissue+label%3Aenhancement).
-If you would like to request a feature feel free to create an issue with the `enhancement` tag.
+Feel free to submit issues on the [issues page](https://github.com/jenterkin/vim-autosource/issues?q=is%3Aopen+is%3Aissue+label%3Aenhancement).

 ## Similar Projects
 - [exrc.vim](https://github.com/ii14/exrc.vim)